videojs/video.js/docs/guides/layout.md

 Responsive mode will make the player's UI customize itself based on the size of the player.
 This is useful if you have embeds of varying sizes - or if you want a fluid/fill player to adjust its UI based on its size.

-Responsive mode is independent of fluid mode or fill mode - it only deals with the arrangements of the UI within the player.
+Responsive mode is independent of fluid mode or fill mode - it only deals with the arrangements of the UI within the player, not with the size of the player.
+However, it is often useful to use responsive mode in conjunction with either fluid mode or fill mode!

 ### Class